fw4spl-org/fw4spl-doc/FAQ/FAQ-ApplicationCreation.rst

     </profile>

 activate:
     List of bundles used in this application.
-We see the parameter given to *appXML* bundle.
+We see the parameter given to *appXML* bundle that we wrote in the *Properties.cmake*.

 start:
     List of bundles to start when the application is launched.
 Basically, there are few bundles to start at the beginning: